Apower00/hello-world/README.md

-# hello-world
-first program for practice
+HI this is for practice